dr-mushtaq/Academic-writing/Research Paper/How to Publish Paper.md

 - Read the journal's aims and scope
 - Consult with colleagues
 - You may wish to discuss your paper with the journal Editor.
 - Serch journal for publish paper on your topic recently

+# What should you do to prepare your manuscript?

+- Read the manuscript submission guidelines.
+- Make every effort to improve the quality of the manuscript before submission.
+- Be as objective as possible about your work

 # Main strategies: